Olympian Yamaguchi says Japan 'cornered' into holding games - WHIZ News

 Japan has officially spent $15.4 billion to organize the Tokyo Olympics, and government audits say it may be twice that.

-In addition, the Switzerland-based IOC derives almost 75% of its income from selling broadcast rights.
-Its income has been stalled since the one-year postponement of the Tokyo Olympics, and estimates suggest it could lose $3 billion-$4 billion in broadcast income if these games were canceled.
+The Switzerland-based IOC derives almost 75% of its income from selling broadcast rights.
+Its income has been stalled since the one-year postponement of the Tokyo Olympics, and estimates suggest it could lose $3 billion-$4 billion in broadcast income if the games were canceled.

-Fans from abroad have already been banned, and a decision on local fans is expected later this month.
-Many signs point to Japanese fans also being banned.

 The IOC’s plan is to get 15,000 Olympic and Paralympic athletes from more than 200 countries and territories into Tokyo, sequester them in a bubble at the Olympic Village, let them compete and then get them out of Japan within two days of their finish.